TheTheoM/HybridIDPS/README.md

 - Navigate to the terminal section and open PowerShell (basically a linux terminal).
 - ```cd innerLayer``` folder using the terminal.
 - ```npm install .``` this install the necessary packages for the inner layer.
-     * This make come up with warnings just ingore those.
+     * This may come up with warnings just ingore those.
 - ```cd userinterface``` folder using the terminal.
 - ```npm install .``` this install the necessary packages for the user interface.
-   * This make come up with warnings just ingore those.
+   * This may come up with warnings just ingore those.

 ## 4. Run instaKilo.js and React Interface
 - After all packages are installed, return to the terminal and ```cd innerLayer``` folder.